-- There is a required 6-day orientation in July the summer before you start the program.
-You will spend three days in orientation on campus in Greeley and three days at the Nurse Educator Conference in Vail, Colorado.
+- There is a required 5-day orientation in July the summer before you start the program.
+You will spend two days in orientation on campus in Greeley and three days at the Nurse Educator Conference in Vail, Colorado.

 - Additional on-campus events include a proposal hearing, dissertation defense and oral comprehensive exams.

 To see the upcoming courses, visit this program's Current Students page.

 See the Planned Course Sequence (listing which courses will be delivered each term of your program).